Guidance for UK police and law enforcement teams

 ACRO also exchanges conviction information with countries outside the EU.
 These processes are currently not as standardised as those that exist within the EU.
 To develop and improve information sharing, we are working with a range of countries including the USA and Jamaica.
 See our international development work for more.

-If you are a non-police agency, city council or solicitor and seeking to send a court order request to ACRO for information which has been mandated by a UK court i.e. child protection matters / family court, please send your request to firstname.lastname@example.org.
+If you are a non-police agency, city council or solicitor seeking to send a court order request to ACRO for information that has been mandated by a UK court, i.e. child protection matters / family court, please send your request to: email@example.com.

 Please note that your request does not need to categorically state that ACRO is responsible for responding to the court order.
 However it must state that foreign conviction checks must be carried out on a named party.

-To complete a Court Order, ACRO requires some basic information to ensure the request is processed correctly and includes the following necessary detail:
+To complete a court order, we require basic information to ensure the request is processed correctly and includes the following necessary detail: